Quantum geometry and adiabaticity in molecules and in condensed matter: Linear-response tensors

 I deal here with the electronic term only in the linear response, also called ``clamped nuclei'' response.
 The molecular and condensed-matter polarizability tensors are defined as respectively, where ${\bf d}$ is the molecular dipole and $\P$ is the macroscopic polarization; the dielectric tensor $\tensor\varepsilon_\infty$ is defined as\cite{Kittel} \equ{tensors} defines two static properties.
 Alternatively, we may assume that the field is adiabatically switched on in time; the tensors admit therefore the equivalent definition

 The time-derivative of ${\bf d}$ coincides with the expectation value of $\hat{\bf J}$, \equ{integrated}, while the time-derivative of $\P$ coincides with the expectation value of $\hat{\bf J}/L^3$; therefore In order to exploit the adiabatic HF theorem in the form of \equ{key} we have to identify the parameter $\kappa$ and $\lambda$ entering this case study.
 Given that $\hat{{\bf J}} = -c \, \partial_{{\bf A}} \hat{H} $, the parameter $\kappa$ is a Cartesian component of the vector potential $\A$ (taken as $\r$-independent); the Hamiltonian acquires its adiabatic time dependence via the macroscopic field $\EEE$, ergo the parameter $\lambda$ is identified here as one of its Cartesian components.
-The geometrical expression for the response tensors is therefore where the curvature is evaluated at $\A=0$ and $\EEE=0$.
+The geometrical expression for the response tensors is therefore where the curvature is evaluated at $\A=0$ and $\EEE=0$. {\rr It is worth mentioning that in the condensed-matter literature the vector potential is often cast as $\A= \hbar c \kk/e$, where $\kk$---called ``flux'' or ``twist''---has the dimensions of an inverse length;\cite{Xiao10,Kohn64,rap157,rap165} at the independent-particle level $\kk$ is identified with the Bloch vector $\k$.}

 The above compact quantum-geometrical expressions are indeed equivalent to the customary Kubo formulas; this is proved in the following. \equ{sum} yields We then exploit $\partial_{A_\beta}\hat{H} = e\hat{p}_\beta/(mc) $, and $\partial_{\EE_\gamma} \hat{H} = e\, \hat{r}_\gamma$ to obtain \bea \Omega(A_\beta,\EE_\gamma) &=& -\frac{2e^2}{mc} \, \mbox{Im} \sum_{n \neq 0} \frac{\ev{\Psi_0 | \hat{p}_\beta | \Psi_n }\ev{\Psi_n | \hat{r}_\gamma | \Psi_0 }}{(E_0 - E_n)^2} \nn &=& \frac{2e^2}{\hbar c} \sum_{n \neq 0} \frac{\ev{\Psi_0 | \hat{r}_\beta | \Psi_n }\ev{\Psi_n | \hat{r}_\gamma | \Psi_0 }}{E_n - E_0} , \eea where \equ{parallel} has been used to get the second line.
 Replacement of \equ{psum} into \equ{imme} completes the proof.